TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Consider implementing at Kroki diagram service node - https://kroki.io/ - enables delivery of diagrams from text descriptions using many different libraries.

+* Create a `uib-router` node.
+This would connect a route handler flow to an existing `uibuilder` node.
+A bit like an `http-in` node but not needing an `http-out` because the out is via the `uibuilder` node.
+Would allow wildcard routing and ability to restrict by method.
+The defined path(s) would be added as a new router to the uibuilder routes.
+Consider whether this needs to be a `uib-router-in`/`uib-router-out` pair instead?

 ### Editor (`uibuilder.html`)

 * Server info box doesn't update if nr restarts with different setting but editor not reloaded.
 Need to switch to an API call.